Albinhsn/Bonobo/README.md

 Toy implementation of a simple language in order to learn C++, memory management, x86_64 assembly and language design

-## TODO
+## TODO before reworking compiler/scanner

-* figure out how to remove std::vector locals

-* HashTable for keys

-* NaN boxing
+* Rethink strings

+* dynamic array sizes rather then fixed

 * Be able to change array/mp by index

-* dynamic array sizes rather then fixed

-* change OP_STRUCT_ARG in compiler // will change when rewriting scanner/compiler anyway
+* Fix ci

+* Cleanup Makefile

 ### Features to fix